 The Lincoln Park Zoo lights up at night with millions of holiday lights!

-Beyond elaborate light displays, you will discover live ice carving, festive music, train rides, food, and even Santa Claus himself, until his return to the North Pole on December 23rd.
+Beyond elaborate light displays, you will discover live ice carving, festive music, train rides, food, and even Santa Claus himself.

 The Zoolights festival is just one of the many great things to do with your kids in Chicago this December.